ONLYOFFICE/Kubernetes-Docs/README.md

 ### 8. Shutdown ONLYOFFICE Docs (optional)

-To perform the shutdown, run the following script:
+To perform the shutdown, clone this repository and open the repo directory.
+Next, run the following script:

 ```bash
 $ ./sources/scripts/shutdown-ds.sh -ns <NAMESPACE>